Rudolph Lambart, 10th Earl of Cavan: Belgium and France

+General The Earl of Cavan, commanding the British forces in Italy, inspecting men of the 48th (South Midland) Division, Granezza, Asiago, September, 1918.

 Promoted to the substantive rank of lieutenant general on 1 January 1917, he led his corps at the Battle of Passchendaele in the summer and autumn of 1917, during which "XIV Corps achieved every objective it was given."

+He was awarded the rank of Grand Officer of the Legion of Honour on 25 September 1917.

+Italy

-He was awarded the rank of Grand Officer of the Legion of Honour on 25 September 1917 and was redeployed with his corps to the Italian front in October 1917, after the Italians had suffered disastrously at the Battle of Caporetto.
-Advanced to Knight Commander of the Order of the Bath on 1 January 1918, Cavan was appointed Commander-in-Chief (C-in-C) of the British Forces in Italy on 10 March 1918, after his predecessor, General Herbert Plumer, had been recalled to the Western Front after the Germans had launched their Spring offensive.
+He was redeployed with his corps to the Italian front in October 1917, after the Italians had suffered disastrously at the Battle of Caporetto.
+Advanced to Knight Commander of the Order of the Bath on 1 January 1918, Cavan was appointed commander-in-chief (C-in-C) of the British Forces in Italy on 10 March 1918, after his predecessor, General Sir Herbert Plumer, had been recalled to the Western Front after the Germans had launched their Spring offensive.

-After reverses on the Western Front in March and April 1918, Prime Minister Lloyd George and the War Cabinet had been keen to remove Field Marshal Sir Douglas Haig as C-in-C of the BEF, but had been unable to think of a suitable successor.
-In July Cavan was summoned to London, supposedly to discuss the Italian Front but in reality, as Cabinet Secretary Maurice Hankey put it, "to 'vet' him with a view to his replacing Haig" Hankey claimed to have dissuaded the Prime Minister by pointing to Cavan's lack of ideas as to how to defeat the Austro-Hungarians.
+After reverses on the Western Front in March and April 1918, Prime Minister Lloyd George and the War Cabinet had been keen to remove Field Marshal Sir Douglas Haig as C-in-C of the BEF, but had been unable to agree on a suitable successor.
+In July Cavan was summoned to London, supposedly to discuss the Italian Front but in reality, as Cabinet Secretary Maurice Hankey put it, "to 'vet' him with a view to his replacing Haig".
+Hankey claimed to have dissuaded the prime minister by pointing to Cavan's lack of ideas as to how to defeat the Austro-Hungarians.
 Haig's victory at Amiens in August secured his position.

+During Cavan’s time in Italy, one event has stood out in particular: the sudden and somewhat unexpected (and perhaps unjustified) relief of one of his three division commanders, Major-General Sir Robert Fanshawe, GOC 48th (South Midland) Division.
+Following the Battle of Asiago in June 1918, a fundamental disagreement arose regarding defensive tactics.
+Fanshawe had implemented a system of "elastic defence" or "defence in depth," which involved holding the front line thinly and maintaining strong reserves to counter-attack breakthroughs.